Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Torquigener albomaculosus

-The reason turned out to be simple - a small fish makes circles, a male attracting a female.
+The reason turned out to be simple - a small fish, a male, makes circles, attracting a female.

 Dendrogramma enigmatica